Quail chicks eating game bird meal from a Hatching Time feeder.

 Is it okay to mix different types of feed for variety?

 Yes, mixing feed types can offer a well-rounded diet.
-Just be sure to maintain the proper levels of protein, vitamins, and calcium needed for your quail’s specific stage of life.
+Just make sure the mix still hits the right protein, vitamin, and calcium levels for the stage your quail are in.

 What signs indicate that my quail aren’t receiving enough nutrition?